 A Simple Rule That Works

-This approach avoids traffic where possible while keeping trips flexible.
+This approach helps you avoid traffic while keeping your trips flexible.

 Common Transport Combinations That Work Well